bitverseio/identicon/README.md

 This is a PHP library which generates identicons based on a given string.
 Currently only SVG format is supported as it offers the best combination of efficiency, quality, file size and ease of use.

+For integration with a symfony application, there is [BitverseIdenticonBundle](https://github.com/bitverseio/BitverseIdenticonBundle)

 ### Installation

 Install using composer: